julianeugarten/julianeugarten.github.io/publications.md

 ### Peer-reviewed Journal Articles
 - **The Style of Scorn: Computationally Operationalizing the Relationship between Anger and Complexity in ‘Ik Ga Leven’ by Lale Gül**
-Julia Neugarten, Lisanne L. van Rossum, Joris J. van Zundert (forthcoming 2026).
+Julia Neugarten & Joris J. van Zundert (forthcoming 2026).
 *Digital Scholarship in the Humanities*.

 - **Fifty Shades of Twilight: A Computational Approach to Textual Adaptation**